SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 Select the tab named "Team", and enter the server URI as well as the access token, which has been provided by the team manager as described above in the chapter about [team administration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#managing-teams).
 Please note, that the tab "Team" is not available in the "Session Database", since the settings that are stored there will be independent of a given team.

 Once you have entered the server credentials, you can click on the small button with the key and the available teams, drivers and sessions associated with the access token will be loaded.
+As an alternative, you can hold down the Control key, while pressing on the "Key" button which will open a login dialog where you can enter the login credentials of the team manager.
 Select the team, your driver and the session, and you are done - almost.

 ## Running a team session